 Valley View Centre (VVC) Transition Progress Summary

-Government has committed to a person-centred planning process and works collaboratively with individuals experiencing intellectual disability, their families and communities to ensure successful transitions into the community.
+Government has committed to a person-centred planning process and works collaboratively with people with intellectual disabilities, their families and communities to ensure successful transitions into the community.
 This process takes a lot of time and brings very positive results.
-Because of this, the original closure date has been extended to December 2019 to make sure that each and every VVC resident has the supports and services they need to live happy, healthy lives in the community of their choice.
+Because of this, the original closure date was extended to make sure that each and every VVC resident has the supports and services they need to live happy, healthy lives in the community of their choice.

 Although the pace of the transitions has not met the original project timeline, residents, families and advocates have expressed their appreciation for the level of care and commitment to the specific needs of each individual.
 This was noted in the initial findings of a VVC transition evaluation that was initiated by the Ministry of Social Services in 2016.